Neustadt in Holstein

 Neustadt in Holstein ([ˈnɔʏʃtat ʔɪn ˈhɔlʃtaɪn]; Holsatian: Niestadt in Holsteen) is a town in the district of Ostholstein, in Schleswig-Holstein, Germany, on the Bay of Lübeck 30 km northeast of Lübeck, and 50 km southeast of Kiel.

 History

 In World War II, subcamp Number 1049 Neustadt in Holstein/Schleswig-Holstein was part of the Neuengamme concentration camp.

-The sinking of several ships, including SS Cap Arcona, occurred to the south, in the bay, in the closing hours of WWII.
-Almost 7,000 concentration camp victims were killed on two ships, drowned swimming in 45 F water towards the lighthouse Pelzerhaken shore, or shot by the SS upon reaching shore.
-A third, the Deutschland, had all survivors.
+In the closing hours of the Second World War, several ships, including SS Cap Arcona, were sunk in the bay to the South of Neustadt.
+Almost 7,000 passengers from two of these ships, survivors of concentration camps, drowned swimming in 45-degree (Fahrenheit; 12.3 degrees Celsius) water toward the lighthouse on the Pelzerhaken shore or were shot by the Schutzstaffel upon reaching the shore.
+All passengers from a third ship, the SS Deutschland, survived.

 Economy

 Peter Deilmann Cruises was headquartered in Neustadt in Holstein.

 Nature

 The Neustädter Binnenwasser a brackish water lake borders Neustadt to the northwest.